-DNS now your First Line of Defense against Cyber AttacksF-Secure is partnering with the Global Cyber Alliance to step up the fight against malicious URLs with a secure DNS service that companies and individuals can use for free.
-Buckinghamshire, UK – November 16, 2017: Every single day, F-Secure Labs discovers nearly 30,000 malicious URLs used in phishing attacks, ransomware campaigns, and other cyber attacks. […]
+DNS now your First Line of Defence against Cyber AttacksF-Secure is partnering with the Global Cyber Alliance to step up the fight against malicious URLs with a secure DNS service that companies and individuals can use for free.
+Buckinghamshire, UK – 16th November, 2017: Every single day, F-Secure Labs discovers nearly 30,000 malicious URLs used in phishing attacks, ransomware campaigns, and other cyber attacks. […]

 F-Secure is partnering with the Global Cyber Alliance to step up the fight against malicious URLs with a secure DNS service that companies and individuals can use for free.

-Buckinghamshire, UK – November 16, 2017: Every single day, F-Secure Labs discovers nearly 30,000 malicious URLs used in phishing attacks, ransomware campaigns, and other cyber attacks.
-Now F-Secure is partnering with the Global Cyber Alliance to tackle these threats through Quad9 – a free DNS service designed to prevent people, organizations, and devices from visiting malicious URLs.
+Buckinghamshire, UK – 16th November, 2017: Every single day, F-Secure Labs discovers nearly 30,000 malicious URLs used in phishing attacks, ransomware campaigns, and other cyber attacks.
+Now F-Secure is partnering with the Global Cyber Alliance to tackle these threats through Quad9 – a free DNS service designed to prevent people, organisations, and devices from visiting malicious URLs.

 The domain name system (DNS) is an internet protocol that translates internet domain names into IP addresses.
 It’s how people, applications, and devices connect with websites and other internet resources.
 And manipulating people into visiting malicious URLs with phishing emails, malvertising, and other cyber attacks is a common way for hackers to compromise their victims.

 But according to Christine Bejerasco, Service Lead for Consumer R&D at F-Secure, tackling security problems by using key parts of the internet, like DNS, give the cyber security industry an opportunity to nip potential compromises in the bud.